devaanshsinha/Hell-Tiles/chat.md

     - `RowSweepTrack`: side-originating spray that clears a whole row (row/column ranges configurable).
   - `BasicProjectile`: moves forward or homes, self-limits via `ProjectileRegistry`.

+- **Hazards**
+  - `SpikeSpawner` + `SpikeHazard`: blinks twice harmlessly, then stays visible/dangerous for its active window; damages on contact but does not despawn on hit.
+  - `CrackedTileSpawner` + `CrackedTile`: telegraphs with harmless blinks, arms, then breaks the tile the first time the player steps on it.
+The tile is removed for a set delay (default 10s) and then the original tile is restored.

 - **Pickups**
   - `HeartSpawner` + `HeartPickup`: spawns on random walkable tiles; collectable even at max hearts (wasted).
 Lives 2.5s, flickers 1.5s, then despawns.
   - `CoinSpawner` + `CoinPickup`: animated coin, flickers before despawn.
 Increments `CoinWallet` (persistent).